Aaron Mooy: Celtic

-On 19 July 2022, Mooy signed a two-year deal with Celtic, reuniting with former manager, Ange Postecoglou.
-His contract was worth £1.2 million per year, having taken a salary cut from his £3 million per year contract in China.
+On 19 July 2022, Mooy signed a two-year deal with Celtic, reuniting with former manager Ange Postecoglou.
+His contract was worth £1.2 million per year, a salary cut from his £3 million per year contract in China.

-Mooy made his debut for the club on 31 July, coming on as a late substitute in a 2–0 home win over Aberdeen in the Scottish Premiership.
-He made his Champions League debut in a 3–0 home loss to defending champions Real Madrid on 6 September, and later earning his first start for the club in a 2–0 away loss against St Mirren on 18 September.
-On 28 December, Mooy scored his first goals for Celtic, leading his side by netting the opener and a brace in a 4–0 victory against Hibernian at Easter Road.
+Mooy made his debut for the club on 31 July as a late substitute in a 2–0 home win over Aberdeen in the Scottish Premiership.
+He made his Champions League debut in a 3–0 home loss to defending champions Real Madrid on 6 September, and on 18 September earned his first start for the club in a 2–0 away loss against St Mirren.
+On 28 December, Mooy scored his first goals for Celtic, leading his side by netting a brace in a 4–0 victory against Hibernian at Easter Road.
 Mooy went on to provide 6 goals and 6 assists in all competitions by 5 February 2023, after adding a goal and an assist in a 4–1 win over St Johnstone.
 On 26 February, Mooy started in Celtic's 2–1 victory over Rangers in the League Cup final, contributing to the build-up of the second goal and securing his side's first trophy of the season.

-Continuing on his form in the Scottish Cup, on 11 March, Mooy scored the opening goal within just over 100 seconds, to lead his side into an eventual 3–0 quarter finals victory over Hearts.
-However, a week later, Celtic announced that Mooy will be out due to injury, after carrying "soreness" for a couple of weeks during their tight schedule.
+Continuing on his form in the Scottish Cup, on 11 March, Mooy scored the opening goal in a 3–0 quarter finals victory over Hearts.
+A week later, Celtic announced Mooy's absence due to injury, after carrying "soreness" for a couple of weeks during their tight schedule.
 He made his return on 8 April, where his side won 3–2 against Rangers.
 On 7 May, Mooy helped Celtic retain the Scottish Premiership title, achieving a double, after assisting Oh Hyeon-gyu brace to ensure a 2–0 victory against Hearts at home.
-Consequently, it would be Mooy's final appearance for the club due to back problems in recent weeks leading to him being ruled out in the Scottish Cup final.
+It was Mooy's final appearance for the club, as back problems led to him being ruled out in the Scottish Cup final.
 Celtic went on to achieve a historic domestic treble, for a record 8th time, following a 3–1 final win over Inverness.
-In the wake of Postecoglou's departure, Mooy announced his retirement from professional football on 30 June.
+Manager Postecoglou departed, and Mooy announced his retirement from professional football on 30 June.